shivannis/xandr-docs-public/xandr-docs/articles/monetize/bidding-priority.md

 ---
+title: Bidding Priority
-title : Microsoft Monetize - Bidding Priority description : This page covers descriptions of methods to control the Bidding Priority. ms.date: 10/28/2023
+description: This page covers descriptions of methods to control the Bidding Priority. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Bidding priority
+# Bidding priority

 When managing inventory on the Xandr platform, you have several methods of controlling bidding priority.